w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 * The caller of the Runtime function is either the `sender` or `recipient`.
 * There is not existing close channel request.

-If one of the following conditions is wrong, this function call returns with an error.
-On success, the following steps are executed:
+The PVF executes the following steps:

+* Generates a `ChCloseRequest` message and inserts it into the `upward_messages` list of the candidate commitments.

+Once a candidate block is inserted into the relay chain, the relay runtime:

+* Reads the message from `upward_message` of the candidate commitments.
-* Append the request `ChCloseRequest` to the request list (`close_requests`).
+* Appends the request `ChCloseRequest` to the pending close request queue.

 ### Sending messages

 The Runtime treats messages as SCALE encoded byte arrays and has no concept or understanding of the message type or format itself.
-Consensus on message format must be established between the two communicating parachains.
+Consensus on message format must be established between the two communicating parachains (TODO: SPREE will handle this).

 Messages intended to be read by other Parachains are inserted into `horizontal_messages` of the candidate commitments (`CandidateCommitments`),